HayerLab/Marshall-Burghardt-SciAdv2024/README.md

 ## Understanding file names
 ### Default naming convention
 Using the "jobs" feature of the Nikon HCS software, the microscope takes a set number of images per well and stores the images as TIFF files in folders named using the R_C_S format where R and C are the row and the column index in the 96-well plate, respectively, and S is the index of sites.
 Inside each site folder, each channel data gets stored into a separate channel folder and the channel name gets appended to the file name (i.e.: 2_3_1_CFP.tiff).
-You will see this format in most of the data.
+You will see this format in most of the data, and the code has been configured for this naming format.
 ### Alternative naming convention
 For certain figures, including Fig. 7 and Fig. S8c, we used a different naming convention.
 Files acquired using the jobs feature were grouped together under a single folder and renamed.
+The corresponding codes for these sections use the following convention:
 Each file key is YYMMDD-FF-SSS-CC-WW-CNDTN-TT-CHNL where:
 * YYMMDD: Acquisition date
 * FF: File index